wasmCloud/wasmcloud.com/docs/app-dev/create-actor/run.md

 ### Build the actor

-Building the actor is as easy as running `make` in the project's root directory.
-This will compile the actor and sign it with a freshly generated seed key.
-The `Makefile` that comes with the newly generated project lists claims for the actor including `wasmcloud:httpserver`, so it can work with the HTTP Server capability provider.
+Building the actor is as easy as running `wash build` in the project's root directory.
+This will compile the actor using your local toolchain and automatically [sign it](https://wasmcloud.com/docs/reference/host-runtime/security) for you.
+The `wasmcloud.toml` file that comes with the newly generated project lists claims for the actor including `wasmcloud:httpserver`, so it can work with the HTTP Server capability provider.

 ### Launch the Actor